zachdwight/stock-portfolio-analysis-yfinance-gemini/README.md

 - **Never invest capital you cannot afford to lose** - past performance does not guarantee future results
 - **Understand the risks** - market conditions change rapidly, and recommendations may become outdated

-The creators of this tool assume no responsibility for any financial losses resulting from use of these recommendations.
+The creators of this acdademic/research project/repo assume no responsibility for any financial losses resulting from use of these recommendations.

 ## 🎯 Key Features